 Day 14: Overgrown - Ambopteryx.
 Drawn in about 40 minutes.

 Ambopteryx (meaning “both wing”) was a scansoriopterygid from Late Jurassic China.
-It was one of a group of very strange “bat-winged” dinosaurs that flew using a skin membrane stretched between their body and elongated third finger.
+It was one of a group of very strange “bat-winged” dinosaurs that glided using a skin membrane stretched between their body and elongated third finger.
 They also had feathers (hence the name).
-This is one of at least four times that different branches of theropods developed flight independently, and definitely the strangest.
+This is one of at least four times that different branches of theropods developed wings independently, and definitely the strangest.

 I picked Ambopteryx to be my “overgrown” because it probably lived in the deep forest and hid amongst the vegetation…a bit of a stretch I guess.
 I don’t know much about plants so please forgive me if the plants shown here are totally anachronistic.